tam17aki/topr_lj/README.md

-# Two-stage Online/Offline Phase Reconstruction (TOPR) on The LJ Speech Dataset
+# Two-stage Online/Offline Phase Reconstruction (TOPR) on the LJ Speech Dataset

 This repository provides an unofficial implementation of "Online Phase Reconstruction via DNN-based Phase Differences Estimation" [1].
 We have designed the scripts so that all experiments are conducted on the LJ speech dataset.